liteapi-travel/nodejs-sdk/README.md

 ## Booking flow

-Lite API is a comprehensive and simple to implement Hotel Booking API.
-The booking flow consists of 3 steps: Search, preBook, and Confirm.
-The API also allows booking cancellations as well as static data retrieval.
+liteAPI is a comprehensive and simple to implement Hotel Booking API.
+The booking flow consists of 3 section: Search, Book, and booking management.

 ### Search
-#### Hotel Minimum Rates
+#### Hotel Minimum Rates availability
-is to search and return the minimum room rates that are available for a list of hotel ID's on the specified search dates.
+Hotel Minimum Rates API is to search and return the minimum room rates that are available for a list of hotel ID's on the specified search dates.

 For each hotel ID, the minimum room rate that is available is returned.